Bjarrrne/ezgal/README.md

 ## System
 * SQLite.
 Might be too slow for huge images collections, but we'll see how it goes.
 Pro: Doesn't need MYSQL to be set up as an extra service
 * PHP on NGINX
+* Image processing:
+  * Imagemagick/Imagick for standard file formats
-* Imagick for thumbnail creation
+  * ufraw/exiv2 for raw files
 * Frontend
   * LazyLoad (v.
 15.1.1, https://github.com/verlok/lazyload)
   * Normalize.cc for normalization (v.
 8.0.1, https://github.com/necolas/normalize.css/)